KatherineMichel/digital-commonplace/README.md

 * [Project-Based Learning GitHub](https://github.com/tuvtran/project-based-learning)

 <!--
+https://github.com/vicky002/1000_Projects | vicky002/1000_Projects: Mega List of practical projects that one can solve in any programming language!

 https://twitter.com/chrisalbon/status/957951573413347328 | Chris Albon on Twitter: "Get it working.
 Get it working at scale.
 Get it working fast at scale."

 https://twitter.com/mraible/status/1074679374417399808 | Matt Raible on Twitter: "#DevRel protip: 1.
 Code a sample app 2.
 Publish a blog post to show how you built it 3.
 Build a demo script from the blog post 4.
 Record a screencast of your demo 5.
 Assemble a presentation from content 6.
 Present at meetups and conferences Bonus: use @asciidoctor #ProTip… https://t.co/Q2DaECkSJE"